 Learn key concepts- how to plan and schedule projects, mitigate technical and market uncertainty, and manage social aspects of project execution- for crisp project execution.
 Topics covered:

-- Making a “Business Case” for a Project
+- Developing a “Business Case” and Scope for a Project

-- Using Software for Project Planning and Scheduling
+- Using Software for Planning and Schedule Development (Microsoft Project & Open-source Software)

 - Project Execution: Assembling and Managing a Team